HanWenfang/syncless/branches/with_ptsevent/README.txt

     do you tell the other tasklets to stop generating data on the channel?
     You'd better create dedicated tasklets for tasks you want to time out.

 Q7.
-Can I use my existing DNS, TCP, HTTP, FTP, urllib, urllib2, MySQL,
+Can I use my existing DNS, TCP, HTTP, HTTPS, FTP, urllib, urllib2, MySQL,
     memcached, Redis, Tokyo Tyrant etc. client with Syncless?

 A7.
 If your client software is written in pure Python, and it uses the